etalab/agd.data.gouv.fr/_posts/2016-07-13-frances-chief-data-officer-report-on-data-governance.md

   - Rapport
 excerpt: The decree of 16 September 2014 creates, under the Prime Minister's authority, a **Chief Data Officer** (CDO), attached to the Secretariat-General for Government Modernisation (SGMAP).
 The CDO coordinates the administrations' action with regards to the inventory, governance, production, circulation and data use.
 The Chief Data Officer **Henri Verdier** also deliver each year to the Prime Minister a public report on the inventory, governance, production, circulation and use of data by administrations.
 ---

-The decree of 16 September 2014 creates, under the Prime Minister's authority, a **Chief Data Officer** (CDO), attached to the Secretariat-General for Government Modernisation (SGMAP).
-The CDO coordinates the administrations' action with regards to the inventory, governance, production, circulation and data use.
+The decree of 16 September 2014 creates, under the Prime minister's authority, a **Chief Data Officer** (CDO), attached to the Secretariat general for government modernisation (SGMAP).
+The CDO coordinates the administrations action with regards to the inventory, governance, production, circulation and data use.
 The Chief Data Officer **Henri Verdier** also deliver each year to the Prime Minister a <a href="https://agd.data.gouv.fr/wp-content/uploads/2016/07/2016_06_20-rapport-AGD-EN-v4.pdf">public report</a> on the inventory, governance, production, circulation and use of data by administrations.

-Predicting and preventing car thefts, optimizing waiting times for emergencies, better targeting of customs controls, identifying energy deficient buildings, identifying companies that will soon be recruiting and informing the relevant job seekers, addressing the shortage of teachers in school, optimizing traffic lights to decongest and clean upéthe city centers, revising the price calculation formula for medicinal drugs, negotiating electricity purchases by anticipating and controlling consumption peaks, negotiating better public procurements, predicting the micro-economic effects of a tax reform, forecasting medical investment needs through the analysis of scientific literature&#8230;é<strong>all these uses of predictive analysis are within reach of public authorities</strong>.
+Predicting and preventing car thefts, optimizing waiting times for emergencies, better targeting of customs controls, identifying energy deficient buildings, identifying companies that will soon be recruiting and informing the relevant job seekers, addressing the shortage of teachers in school, optimizing traffic lights to decongest and clean upéthe city centers, revising the price calculation formula for medicinal drugs, negotiating electricity purchases by anticipating and controlling consumption peaks, negotiating better public procurements, predicting the micro-economic effects of a tax reform, forecasting medical investment needs through the analysis of scientific literature&#8230;é<strong> all these uses of predictive analysis are within reach of public authorities</strong>.
 They hold enormous potential for efficiency, expenditure control and policy accuracy.

 <div class="page" title="Page 7">
   <div class="section">